bpk68/gatsby-netlify-cms/src/pages/blog/nest-cam-nest-protect-and-nest-thermostat-review-1-year-in.md

 After a week, we had a pretty good schedule going that warmed up the house for when we wanted it to be warm, not just turning the heating on at the time.
 You're encouraged to save energy via the green leaf system whereby you're rewarded with a little leaf icon whenever you set your thermostat to an energy-efficient setting - which is a nice touch and genuinely helpful.

 Obviously the thermostat looks great and operates in a much more slick fashion than a normal unit, but if all it did was turn heating on and off, you'd be one sad puppy.
-It's very exciting, therefore, that one of the best aspects is the continual learning and adjusting that the [nest thermostat](\"https://nest.com/uk/thermostats/\") makes on your behalf.
+It's very exciting, therefore, that one of the best aspects is the continual learning and adjusting that the [nest thermostat](https://nest.com/uk/thermostats/) makes on your behalf.
 Your daily schedule adjusts and shifts to suit things such as weather, day/night schedules or direct sunlight shining on the thermostat, which would usually skew the temperature readings.

 The net results of this ongoing monitoring and tweaking means that we've rarely had a cold house or felt the need to fiddle with the heating at all, if ever.
 The heat's on when we need it to be and we're always comfortable.

 Finally, a relatively new feature - nearly two years on - is that in summer and winter, we're greeted with a clever, seasonal schedule that aims to help reduce energy usage (i.e. save you money) by altering your schedule to a more lean (in summer) affair.
 We've definitely noticed a reduction in monthly fuel costs by at least £10-£20.

-One app to rule them all
+<a name="one-app-to-rule-them-all"></a>One app to rule them all
 ------------------------

 Whichever combination of nest products you opt for, it's nice to have a single source of truth in the nest app.